 Daniel's prayer is a tremendous guide for our prayers in our daily lives.
-In Daniel 9, Daniel prays a collective prayer for nation of Israel that was captured by the Babylonian empire in 605 BC (see timeline).
+In Daniel 9, Daniel prays a collective prayer for the nation of Israel that was captured by the Babylonian empire in 605 BC (see timeline).
 The Babylonian empire falls to the Persian/Mede Empire in 539 BC.
-King Cyrus, in 538 BC issues a decree allowing the Jews to return to their homeland and the temple reconstruction in Jerusalem begins in approximately 536 BC.
+King Cyrus, in 538 BC issues a decree allowing the Jews to return to their homeland, and the temple reconstruction in Jerusalem begins in approximately 536 BC.
 Opposing forces stop the reconstruction in 522 BC.
-The Persian King at that time is Darius, and it is during this time frame, that Daniel prays this prayer (Daniel 9:1-19).
+The Persian King at that time is Darius, and it is during this time frame, that Daniel prays this prayer - Daniel 9:1-19.

 And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes (Daniel 9:3).

 Being humble before God is necessary to get His attention.
-We may not be fasting or wear sackcloth but we need to be humble:
+We may not be fasting or wear sackcloth but we must be humble:

 ....
 God opposes the proud but gives grace to the humble (James 4:6 ESV).

 He then acknowledges who his God is and that God's covenant and mercy is extended to those that love Him and to those that obey His word.

 And I prayed unto the Lord my God, and made my confession, and said, O Lord, the great and dreadful God, keeping the covenant and mercy to them that love him, and to them that keep his commandments (Daniel 9:4).

 We show our love to Him by obeying His commandments (also see Reciprocate God's Love).
 When God revealed himself, He emphatically stated that if we love Him, we will keep His words:

 Jesus answered and said unto him, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him (John 14:23).